ammar-tanwar/bloglearnbay/posts/different-jobs-opportunities-of-data-science.md

   <tr>
    <td><strong>Machine Learning Engineer</strong>
    </td>
-   <td>They basically be software engineer specialized in machine learning.
+   <td>They basically be software engineer specialized in Machine Learning.
 Their job is to enhance the intelligence of a machine by upgrading them, testing several numerous problems on them.
    </td>
    <td>1,103.K rs
    </td>